davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 ### Hwk: Thread-Safe HashMap

+Have you ever wondered why Java offers both a `Hashtable<K,V>` class and a `HashMap<K,V>` class?
+If you compare their interfaces and behaviors, they have the same functionality.
+When would you prefer one over another?
+It has everything to do with synchronization and multithreading.
+Here's the catch: the `HashMap<K,V>` class is not *safe* to be accessed by multiple threads.
+Meaning that, there are no built-in synchronization mechanisms that avoid race conditions.
+Therefore, if you're writing a  program in which multiple threads are putting/getting/searching a shared HashMap, there is no guarantee of correctness unless you use its thread-safe version, `Hashtable<K,V>`.

+When programming, you should always first check the documentations to ensure that the data structure is thread safe.
+(Other thread-safe structures include `Vector<E>` and `Stack<E>`.)
+On the other hand, if you know that your implementation will always be single-threaded, then a `HashMap<K,V>` would not only suffice, but would even be faster to use, because it has been implemented without any synchronization considerations.
+And since all of your programs have been single-threaded, a `HashMap<K,V>` has always served its purpose.

+#### Thread Safety Example
 A data structure is called *thread-safe* if it can be accessed by multiple threads concurrently without risking correctness.
 Take a linked list, for instance.
 The code to remove the head element may look something like the following:

 ```c